graphcore/examples/README.md

 The [utils/](utils) folder contains utilities libraries and scripts that are used across the other code examples.
 This includes:

 * [utils/examples_tests](utils/examples_tests) - Common Python helper functions for the repository's unit tests
+* [utils/benchmarks](utils/benchmarks) - Common Python helper functions for running benchmarks on the IPU in different frameworks

 <br>